GA-repos/course-intro/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Welcome to SEI!!! 🎉

-## Learning Objectives
+## Learning Objectives (Jennifer)

 * Get to know each other
-* Determine guiding principles for our class culture
+* Map out the topics and technologies of web development, and identify which we will and will not cover
 * List the core expectations of instructors and students
-* Map out the topics and technologies of web development, and identify which we will and will not cover
+* Determine guiding principles for our class culture
 * List the main "Dos" and "Don'ts" for the class and the space and create a classroom constitution

 ## Welcome & Today's Schedule

-### Today's Schedule:
+### Today's Schedule (Jerrica):
 * 10:00 - 11:30 - Welcome to SEIR 129 & Introductions/Icebreaker
 * 11:30 - 11:40 - Break
-* 11:40 - 12:00 - Course Content Overview
+* 11:40 - 12:00 - Course Content
 * 12:00 - 12:20 - Course Logistics
 * 12:20 - 12:40 - Course Policies
 * 12:40 - 1:10 - What is an Immersive Course?